carbon-language/carbon-lang/mlir/docs/WritingAPass.md

 ### Tablegen Specification

 The `Pass` class is used to begin a new pass definition.
-This class takes as an argument the command line argument to attribute to the pass.
+This class takes as an argument the command line argument to attribute to the pass, as well as an optional string corresponding to the operation type that the pass operates on.
 It contains the following fields:

 *   summary
     -   A short one line summary of the pass, used as the description when